paralin/goscript/README.md

 For detailed information on the compiler's design, refer to the [design document](./design/DESIGN.md).

 > Right now goscript looks pretty cool if you problem is "I want this self-sufficient algorithm be available in Go and JS runtimes". gopherjs's ambition, however, has always been "any valid Go program can run in a browser".
+There is a lot that goes on in gopherjs that is necessary for supporting the standard library, which goes beyond cross-language translation.
 >
 > &mdash; [nevkontakte](https://gophers.slack.com/archives/C039C0R2T/p1745870396945719), developer of [GopherJS](https://github.com/gopherjs/gopherjs)